-Syria crisis: After seven years of war, more than half of Syria’s population has been forced to flee their homes.
-Children and families who’ve become refugees and millions trapped inside Syria need help right now.
+Syria crisis: After almost 11 years of war, more than half of Syria’s population has been forced to flee their homes.
+More than 6.2 million people

 World Vision’s priority is to save lives, and often the first response is to distribute a range of items such as shelter kits, food, clean water and hygiene products.

 Our work focuses on children, especially those left vulnerable because they have lost parents or carers, or have been left homeless.

 Whenever possible we integrate our emergency relief responses with our development and advocacy activities, to ensure communities receive long-term support – such as income-generating projects – as they recover.